Employee Benefits and Compensation (Employee Pay)

-Also See the Library's Blogs Related to Benefits and Compensation
+Learn More in the Library’s Blogs Related to Benefits and Compensation

 In addition to the articles on this current page, also see the following blogs that have posts related to Benefits and Compensation.
 Scan down the blog’s page to see various posts.
 Also see the section “Recent Blog Posts” in the sidebar of the blog or click on “next” near the bottom of a post in the blog.
 The blog also links to numerous free related resources.

 Employee benefits typically refers to retirement plans, health life insurance, life insurance, disability insurance, vacation, employee stock ownership plans, etc. Benefits are increasingly expensive for businesses to provide to employees, so the range and options of benefits are changing rapidly to include, for example, flexible benefit plans.

 Benefits are forms of value, other than payment, that are provided to the employee in return for their contribution to the organization, that is, for doing their job.
 Some benefits, such as unemployment and worker’s compensation, are federally required.
 (Worker’s compensation is really a worker’s right, rather than a benefit.)